JetBrains/Qodana/topics/dotnet-draft.md

 You can compare these linters by navigating to the feature matrix.

-[//]: # (TODO The prerequisites section containing CI/CD and Command line tabs to each software can be added here)
+[//]: # (TODO The prerequisites section containing CI/CD and Command line tabs to each software can be added here?)

 ## Before your start
 {id="dotnet-before-you-start"}